Music: Conducting (M.A.)

 The master of arts in conducting option1 offers the opportunity for in-depth study of either instrumental or choral conducting.
 The program is intended for those who wish to improve their skills and knowledge for use in the school classroom or to prepare for doctoral programs in conducting.

-Degree program has plan approval from the National Association of Schools of Music.
+Degree program has final approval from the National Association of Schools of Music.

 Completion of the program requires a conducting recital and/or significant performances with one of the major university ensembles.
 A comprehensive oral examination will include discussion of the recital music, appropriate score identification, and questions focused on music history, theory, or education, to be determined in consultation with the members of the candidate's oral examination committee.

 All of the Master of Arts in Music options require 30 credit hours as well as a final project for completion of the degree.

 |Supportive Courses in Music|

 |Select nine credits from the following:|

 |Techniques and Methods in Woodwind Instruments|